danvk/aoc2024/README.md

 n: 12, num: 91
 n: 13, num: 1

+It's kind of weird how restricted "when" clauses are in comprehensions in Elixir.

 ## Things to try in Elixir before this is done

 - Learn about macros.